mtlynch/mtlynch.io/content/posts/syncthing-on-fly.io/index.md

 Congratulations!
 You've deployed your Syncthing server to the cloud, and you now have full access to it.
 From here, you can configure it just like you would any other device running Syncthing.

+When you're done configuring Syncthing settings on your Fly.io, you can terminate the `fly proxy` command with `Ctrl+C`.
+If you want to be especially tidy, you can run `fly deploy`, which redeploy your server without the extra `socat` package you added, but `socat` shouldn't cause any issues.

 You If you want to be especially tidy, you can